ertugruluyar-github/turkiye-neu-ies-thesis-and-term-project/src/lib.typ

       "Keyword 5",
     ),
   ),
+  // Tablo figürleri listesinin yer aldığı sayfanın çıktıda yer alması için "show-list-of-table-figures: true" yapınız.
+Yer almasını istemiyorsanız "show-list-of-table-figures: false" yapınız.
+[To show the list of table figures on the page where the list is located, do "show-list-of-table-figures: true".
+To not show the list, do "show-list-of-table-figures: false".]
   show-list-of-table-figures: true,
+  // Şekil figürleri listesinin yer aldığı sayfanın çıktıda yer alması için "show-list-of-image-figures: true" yapınız.
+Yer almasını istemiyorsanız "show-list-of-image-figures: false" yapınız.
+[To show the list of image figures on the page where the list is located, do "show-list-of-image-figures: true".
+To not show the list, do "show-list-of-image-figures: false".]
   show-list-of-image-figures: true,
+  // Matematiksel Denklemler listesinin yer aldığı sayfanın çıktıda yer alması için "show-list-of-equations: true" yapınız.
+Yer almasını istemiyorsanız "show-list-of-equations: false" yapınız.
+[To show the list of equations on the page where the list is located, do "show-list-of-equations: true".
+To not show the list, do "show-list-of-equations: false".]
   show-list-of-equation-figures: true,
+  // Kod figürleri listesinin yer aldığı sayfanın çıktıda yer alması için "show-list-of-code-figures: true" yapınız.
+Yer almasını istemiyorsanız "show-list-of-code-figures: false" yapınız.
+[To show the list of code figures on the page where the list is located, do "show-list-of-code-figures: true".
+To not show the list, do "show-list-of-code-figures: false".]
   show-list-of-code-figures: true,
+  // Tez çalışmasında simgeler kullandıysanız "Simgeler" başlığındaki içeriğin teze dahil edilmesi için "have-symbols: true" yapınız.
+Ancak, tez önerisi ise "true" ya da "false" olsa bile "Simgeler ve Kısaltmalar" başlığındaki içerik teze dahil edilmeyecektir.
+[To include the content of the "Symbols" heading in the thesis, do "have-symbols: true".
+However, if the thesis proposal is "true" or "false", the content of the "Symbols and Abbreviations" heading will not be included in the thesis.]
   have-symbols: true,
+  // Tez çalışmasında kısaltmalar kullandıysanız "Kısaltmalar" başlığındaki içeriğin teze dahil edilmesi için "have-symbols: true" yapınız.
+Ancak, tez önerisi ise "true" ya da "false" olsa bile "Simgeler ve Kısaltmalar" başlığındaki içerik teze dahil edilmeyecektir.
+[To include the content of the "Abbreviations" heading in the thesis, do "have-abbreviations: true".
+However, if the thesis proposal is "true" or "false", the content of the "Symbols and Abbreviations" heading will not be included in the thesis.]
   have-abbreviations: true,
+  // Tartışma, Sonuç ve Öneriler bölümünü alt başlıklara ayırarak yazmak istiyorsanız "show-separate-sub-headings-in-discussion-conclusion-and-suggestions: true", alt başlıklar olmadan ana başlık altında yazmak istiyorsanız "show-separate-sub-headings-in-discussion-conclusion-and-suggestions: false" yapınız.
+[To write the Discussion, Conclusion and Suggestions section in subheadings, do "show-separate-sub-headings-in-discussion-conclusion-and-suggestions: true".
+To write the section in the main heading without subheadings, do "show-separate-sub-headings-in-discussion-conclusion-and-suggestions: false".]
   show-separated-sub-headings-in-discussion-conclusion-and-suggestions: true,
+  // Tez Önerisinde yer alan "Çalışma Takvimi" sayfasındaki "Çalışma Paketleri" kısmını doldurmak için her bir iş paketinizin açıklamasını ve hangi aylarda yapılacağını belirtiniz.
+Yüksek Lisans Tez Önerisi ise 12 aylık bir süre, Doktora Tez Önerisi ise 16 aylık bir süre için doldurulmalıdır.
+Yalnızca "report-type: REPORT-TYPES.MASTER-THESIS-PROPOSAL" ya da report-type: REPORT-TYPES.DOCTORAL-THESIS-PROPOSAL" olduğunda çıktıda gözükecektir.
+[To fill in the "Work Packages" section of the "Work Schedule" page of the thesis proposal, specify the description of each work package and when it will be done.
+The Master's thesis proposal is for 12 months and the doctoral thesis proposal is for 16 months.
+It will only appear in the output when report-type: REPORT-TYPES.MASTER-THESIS-PROPOSAL or report-type: REPORT-TYPES.DOCTORAL-THESIS-PROPOSAL.]
   work-packages: (
     (
+      // İş paketinin açıklaması.
+[The description of the work package.]
       description: "Description 1",
+      // İş paketinin yapılacağı aylar.
+[The months when the work package will be done.]
       months: (1, 2),
     ),
     (
+      // İş paketinin açıklaması.
+[The description of the work package.]
       description: "Description 2",
+      // İş paketinin yapılacağı aylar.
+[The months when the work package will be done.]
       months: (2, 3, 4, 5),
     ),
     (
+      // İş paketinin açıklaması.
+[The description of the work package.]
       description: "Description 3",
+      // İş paketinin yapılacağı aylar.
+[The months when the work package will be done.]
       months: (5, 6, 7),
     ),
     (
+      // İş paketinin açıklaması.
+[The description of the work package.]
       description: "Description 4",
+      // İş paketinin yapılacağı aylar.
+[The months when the work package will be done.]
       months: (7, 8, 9),
     ),
     (
+      // İş paketinin açıklaması.
+[The description of the work package.]
       description: "Description 5",
+      // İş paketinin yapılacağı aylar.
+[The months when the work package will be done.]
       months: (9, 10, 11, 12),
     ),
   ),
+  // Dönem Projesinin sonunda yer alan "Öz Geçmiş" sayfasında yer alan bilgilerdir.
+Yalnızca "report-type: REPORT-TYPES.TERM-PROJECT" olduğunda gözükecektir, diğer durumlarda doldurulmasına gerek yoktur.
+[Information in the "Curriculum Vitae" page at the end of the term project.
+It will only appear when report-type: REPORT-TYPES.TERM-PROJECT, otherwise it does not need to be filled.]
   curriculum-vitae-info: (
     birthplace: "Konya",
     birthday: datetime.today(),